What is Digital India?

 - To be implemented across government – critical for transformation.

-The aim is electronic delivery of services be it education, agriculture, health, justice or financial inclusion.
+The aim is the electronic delivery of services be it education, agriculture, health, justice or financial inclusion.

 Technology for Education – e-Education: All Schools connected with broadband Free wifi in all schools (250,000), and a digital Literacy program MOOCs, introduced develop pilot Massive Online Open Courses